We are playing a leading role in transforming the waste sector

 To reduce our reliance on CCS infrastructure and ensure that we continue to progress our vision of a world where nothing goes to waste, CCS will be limited to our strategic sites close to relevant UK facilities: our remaining net negative drive will be through CCU.
 We will invest in CCU technologies and pilots.

 Step 5.
-Clean heat
+Clean Heat

 05

 Step 5.
-Clean heat
+Clean Heat

 Supply more homes and businesses with clean heat.